sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 to work as the tunnel hosts and likely two more to be test hosts to make use of the tunnels.

-The part is easy, we'll use CentOS 7 hosts as a base.
+This part is easy, we'll use CentOS 7 hosts as a base.
 You'll need to additionally install the following software:

 * iptables-services
 * libreswan
-* tcpdump
+* tcpdump (optional but invaluable to diagnose issues)

 If you're not on AWS you'll also want to make sure that NetworkManager and firewalld are both ***removed from the system***.
 They will break the